nickkuijpers/laravel-custom-post-manager/README.md

 Vue.js and Vue Resource is required.
 But as Laravel 5.3 ships this with default you will be able to install this easily.
 This package gives you the possibility to easily add a user interface to manage post types with custom fields based on the selected page template and authentication.
-This package includes default custom fields but you can extend is very easily as you read the 'Extending the custom fields' section.
+This package includes default custom fields but you can extend it very easily as you read the 'Extending the custom fields' section.

 ## Impression